-I’ve blogged in the past about keeping candidates close during the recruitment process; and I’ve blogged about the importance of recruitment companies recruiting the right recruiters.
+I’ve written in the past about keeping candidates close during the recruitment process; and I’ve blogged about the importance of recruitment companies recruiting the right recruiters.
 So now I thought I’d share some recently acquired knowledge about the interview part of the recruitment process.

 I was lucky enough to attend a workshop run by Dr John Pearse PhD, C.Psychol, FRSM.
 John is a Chartered Psychologist, a member of the British Psychological Society and an associate member of the Division of Forensic Psychology.
 He specialises in research in the area of interviewing and evaluating truthfulness, and has recently undertaken a confidential review of police interviewing of terrorist suspects in the UK.
 So I was under no illusion that he knew exactly what he was talking about.
 Listening to him was fascinating, and it made me think of the relevance to recruitment.